- ► 2016 (122)

 Reason Offers No Evolutionary AdvantageBecause all evolution cares about is the survival of the individual, reason alone offers no evolutionary advantage.
 In fact, evolutionary theory proves this.
 According to all New-Darwinian models, there was a time on the earth where there existed no rational thought whatsoever!
 Animals were primitive and they had no capacity to reason, yet they survived just fine.
 They mere responded to external stimuli and adjusted their behavior.
 They don't know why the water is here and not somewhere else; they simply desire water.

 This is why you can get a pet dog or cat to chase a flashlight beam or laser pointer on the floor.
 The dog bites at it and it isn't there, yet he will continue to chase the beam!
 Your pet is simply responding to stimuli.
 They aren't thinking abstractly.
-A dog never wonders it's like to be a cat!
+A dog never wonders what it's like to be a cat!

 Knowing that the earth circles the sun as opposed to the sun circling the earth gives us no evolutionary advantage whatsoever.
 We gain nothing in terms of the advantage to put food in our stomachs or to shelter us from the cold nights.
 This is because reason and responses are categorically different kinds of things.
 There is a difference between neural stimulation and mental reflection.
 The naturalist will say "All reason is is a process of neural stimulation" but C.S.
 Lewis argued that natural selection only operates by eliminating biologically harmful responses and increasing responses linked to better survival.
 He writes: